 NHS staff are there to help everyone in every community and treat them with respect, dignity and fairness.
 UNISON believes they should expect the same treatment in return.

-We will not stand by while Black staff in the NHS.
+We will not stand by while Black staff in the NHS continue to face the injustice of racism and inequality at work.
 Racial discrimination is not only wrong – it is against the law.
 It wastes talent, damages staff, hurts patients, and holds the NHS back.

 “If you say someone is being racist, immediately you are the problem”